-Manual control of the R&S ZND is possible either via its touchscreen and frontpanel keys, via locally connected keyboard and mouse (see Chapter 3.11, "Connecting external accessories", on page 20), or via Remote Desktop (see also Chapter 7.2, "Remote operation in a LAN", on page 66).
-Alternatively it can be remote-controlled via the GPIB interface or a LAN connection.
+In contrast to the R&S ZNB, the R&S ZNBT is primarily intended to be remote-controlled via the GPIB or LAN interface (see chapter 'Remote Control' in the user manual).
+However, all instruments can be controlled manually, either using touchscreen and frontpanel keys (R&S ZNB only), an external monitor in combination with a mouse (see also Chapter 3.11, "Connecting external accessories", on page 21) or via Remote Desktop (see also Chapter 3.12, "Remote operation in a LAN", on page 24).